Neophytos Rodinos

 Neophytos Rodinos (Νεόφυτος Ροδινός; 1576/7–1659) was a 17th-century Greek Cypriot scholar and Catholic missionary.
-Born in Ottoman Cyprus, he later converted from Eastern Orthodoxy to Catholicism and undertook missionary work preaching in various regions: Italy, Poland, Greece, Turkey and Albania.
-Rodinos was a professor of classical Greek with enormous educational activity until his death, using vernacular Greek speech in his proselitizing missions.
+Born in Ottoman Cyprus, he later converted from Eastern Orthodoxy to Catholicism and undertook missionary work preaching in Italy, Poland, Greece, Turkey and Albania.
+Rodinos was a professor of classical Greek with enormous educational activity until his death, using vernacular Greek speech in his proselytizing missions.
 He was crucial in maintaining cultural ties between his native Cyprus and the wider Greek world as well as preserving a distinctive Greek literary and philosophical tradition.

 Life

 Early life

 Neophytos Rodinos was born in 1576/7 at the village of Potamiou, in Ottoman Cyprus.
 His father Solomon Rodinos (1515–1575/6) was a scholar and poet who composed the threnos "Lament of Cyprus" which described the Ottoman conquest of Cyprus (1571).

-During the 1590s he became a student of scholar Leontios Efstratios, but Rodinos soon moved to Candia, Crete, probably in search for a better education.
-There he attended classes at the metochion of Saint Catherine's Monastery of Sinai and in 1596 he was ordained a monk there.
-Because of this important milestone in his life he always signed his works under the full name "Neophytos Rodinos Cypriot Sinaitis".
+During the 1590s, Rodinos became a student of scholar Leontios Efstratios, but he soon moved to Candia, Crete, probably in search for a better education.
+He attended classes at the metochion of Saint Catherine's Monastery of Sinai and in 1596 was ordained a monk there.
+For the rest of his career, Rodinos signed his works under the full name "Neophytos Rodinos Cypriot Sinaitis".

-On the recommendation of scholar Ioannis Morezinos, abbot of the metochion of Sinai, he went to Venice where he became a student of Maximos Margunios and also worked as his subordinate (1599-1602).
-Margunios was a professor at the Greek School in Venice at that time Iason Sozomenos.
+On the recommendation of scholar Ioannis Morezinos, abbot of the metochion of Sinai, he went to Venice, where he became a student of Maximos Margunios and worked as his subordinate from 1599 to 1602.
+Margunios was a professor at the Greek School in Venice at that time.